-The Company measures the loss allowance of its contract assets and trade receivables (including notes receivable and accounts receivable) at an amount equal to lifetime expected credit losses.
-The assessment of the Company's loss allowance as of December 31, 2020 and 2019 are as follows:
+The Group measures the loss allowance of its contract assets and trade receivables (including notes receivable and accounts receivable) at an amount equal to lifetime expected credit losses.
+The assessment of the Group's loss allowance are as follows:

-(A) The gross carrying amount of contract assets are NT\$88,415 thousand and NT\$76,417 thousand as at December 31, 2020 and 2019, respectively.
-The loss allowance amounts to NT\$0 where an expected credit loss ratio of 0% is used.

-(B) The Company groups its trade receivables by counterparties' credit rating, geographical region and industry sector, and its loss allowance is measured by using a provision matrix.
+- (A) the gross carrying amount of contract assets are NT\$79,059 thousand and NT\$76,417 thousand as at December 31, 2020 and 2019, respectively.
+The loss allowance amounts to NT\$0 where an expected credit loss ratio of 0% is used. - (B) the Group groups its trade receivables by counterparties' credit rating, geographical region and industry sector, and its loss allowance is measured by using a provision matrix.
 The details are as follow: